Continent

 Waffle plot of journal paper percentages, by continent and journal (each square = 1% of data)

 Note.
 The plot only shows the top seven countries for visualization purposes.
-AMPPS: Advances in Methods and Practices in Psychological Science, CD: Child Development, Collabra: Collabra.
-Psychology, DP: Developmental Psychology, DS: Developmental Science, HP: Health Psychology, JAP: Journal of Abnormal Psychology, JApP: Journal of Applied Psychology, JEP: Journal of Educational Psychology, JEPG: Journal of Experimental Psychology.
-General, JESP: Journal of Experimental Social Psychology, JFP: Journal of Family Psychology, JPSP: Journal of Personality and Social Psychology, NHB: Nature Human Behaviour, PM: Psychological Methods, PS: Psychological Science, PSPB: Personality & Social Psychology Bulletin
+AMPPS: Advances in Methods and Practices in Psychological Science, CD: Child Development, Collabra: Collabra Psychology, Collabra2015: Collabra, DP: Developmental Psychology, DS: Developmental Science, HP: Health Psychology, JAP: Journal of Abnormal Psychology, JApP: Journal of Applied Psychology, JEP: Journal of Educational Psychology, JEPG: Journal of Experimental Psychology General, JESP: Journal of Experimental Social Psychology, JFP: Journal of Family Psychology, JP: Journal of Personality, JPSP: Journal of Personality and Social Psychology, NHB: Nature Human Behaviour, PM: Psychological Methods, PS: Psychological Science, PSPB: Personality and Social Psychology Bulletin, SPPS: Social Psychological and Personality Science

 Row 2